The three star restaurant Maaemo is chef Esben Holmboe Bang’s successful interpretation of Norwegian food traditions.

 Renaa: Atriet (the Atrium) is a large, airy indoor courtroom, located right next to Matbaren, separated by…

-Gastro-bistro at Vulkan with a modern gourmet kitchen that creates new dishes every day based on the best…
+Modern Nordic restaurant at Vulkan with a gourmet kitchen that creates new dishes every day based on the best…

 The change in attitude towards Norway’s food traditions has been formidable.
 From envying other nations, to celebrating what is uniquely Norwegian in modern and untraditional ways.